Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 Energy Reserve acts as a "parallel" pool of Fatigue Points that can only be used to power spells and arcane powers.
 It costs the same as Fatigue, and the main advantage is that it recovers concurrently with Fatigue.
-The other casters all have it as part of their optional advantages, but it's factory-standard for wizards.
+The other casters all have their own variants of ER as part of their optional advantages, but it's factory-standard for wizards.
 It fits their theme to have vast reserves of magical power but to get winded easily from physical exertion...

 Discretionary advantages include mental stat boosts, more Magery or ER, stuff that makes you smarter than your IQ indicates (like Intuition and Language